 Any engineer who does hands-on work would love to have this toolset to take their record-keeping to a professional level.
 You can find a 12-pack of assorted colors on Amazon for around $23.

-This is what happens when engineers turn their skills toward something as archaic as the paper notebook.
-Rocketbook finally allows you to seamlessly integrate your hand-written notes with your digital life.
-Simply open their app to take a photo of each page of notes and the QR code and marked symbols on each page trigger the app to send the digitized page to any of the 9 pre-set digital destinations you choose.
-This includes Google Docs, OneNote, Evernote, Dropbox and even specific emails.
+This is my favorite clever invention.
+It was inevitable.Rocketbookfinally solved the problem of merging your hand-written notes into your favorite digital services.
+You simply use their app to take a photo of your pages of notes and the QR code and marked symbols on each page trigger the app to send the digitized page to any of the 9 pre-set digital destinations you choose.
+This includes OneNote, Evernote, Google Drive, Dropbox and even specific emails.
 Want a shortcut to send notes via email straight to your colleague or boss?
 This is what you’re looking for.